richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 also have resulted from separate exercise of the licensing process.
 Elevation to Draft Standard is a major advance in status, indicating a strong belief that the specification is mature and will be useful.

-The requirement for at least two independent and interoperable implementations applies to all of the options and features of the specification.
-In cases in which one or more options or features have not been demonstrated in at least two interoperable implementations, the specification may advance to the Draft Standard level only if those options or features are removed.

-The Working Group chair is responsible for documenting the specific implementations which qualify the specification for Draft or Internet Standard status along with documentation about testing of the interoperation of these implementations.
-The documentation must include information about the support of each of the individual options and features.
-This documentation should be submitted to the Area Director with the protocol action request. (see {{sec6}})

 A Draft Standard must be well-understood and known to be quite stable, both in its semantics and as a basis for developing an